Is your body-mind really doing a job or just you doing a job?

 Love is equal for all no matter what.

-Love is neither intellectual nor philosophical, and doesn’t proceed from either mind, real love always emanates from our heart.
+Love is neither intellectual nor philosophical, and doesn’t proceed from either mind, real love always comes from our heart.

 If you love someone or something selflessly then your heart works not mind, but if your love is selfish then only your mind works.